205 N. John Street, Highland Michigan 48357

 · Operate modern office equipment including computers and supporting word processing, spreadsheet, and database applications.

-Education & Experience: Bachelor’s degree in City Planning, Public Administration or a related field or completion of MSU Zoning Administrator Certificate Program and two years of related experience and/or training or equivalent combination of education and experience.
+Education & Experience: Bachelor’s degree in City Planning, Public Administration or related field or minimum five years of related experience and/or training or equivalent combination of education and experience.

 Additional Requirements: An acceptable general background check to include a local and state criminal history check and a valid driver’s license with an acceptable driving record.